PostHog/posthog.com/contents/blog/mobile-session-replay.md

 ### 1. Multiple platforms

-We took a simple approach to solving this problem: do the work to develop for each platform.
+The solution to this problem is plastered on motivation posters everywhere: **do the work** (to develop for each platform).

 The one thing that made this easier was reusing our existing session replay infrastructure.
 This included the data structure, the way to store replays, as well as a complete product for playback and analysis.